InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

 # Article

-You are ready to start contributing to other teams projects/repos or look forward to reduce your blockers by not playing the big-cheese game but by collaborating?
+Are you ready to start contributing to other teams projects/repos?
+Do you look forward to reducing your blockers not by management escalation but by collaboration?
-Please consider reading this section beforehand as it will give you practical advice and informs you about gotchas to remember when making an InnerSource contribution.
-This will hopefully enable you and the host team to have as pleasant an experience as possible setting the foundation for more contributions and great collaboration.
+This section gives practical advice and highlights gotchas to remember when making an InnerSource contribution.
+It enables you and the host team to have as pleasant an experience as possible, setting the foundation for more contributions and great collaboration.

 This article is separated into the three steps you will likely experience